 Co-curricular activities are a vital part of our Wellbeing program at the College.
-We want the boys to develop life long habits that include physical activity which stimulates positive energy within.
-Physical activity is vital for health, discipline and focus; sport is compulsory for all students from Year 5 to 12.
+We want students to develop lifelong habits that include physical activity which stimulates positive energy within.
+Physical activity is vital for health, discipline and focus; sport is compulsory for all students from Years 5 to 12.
 The commitment includes two training sessions per week and a weekend sporting fixture.
-Graded competition allows every student to represent his school in sport according to his ability, to learn how to win and lose gracefully and learn from being part of a team dynamic.
+Graded competition allows every student to represent his school in sport according to his ability, to learn how to win and lose gracefully, and learn from being part of a team dynamic.

 Because learning is a lifelong process, we aim to develop our students as critical thinkers who are ready to engage with their world: a learner at Waverley College is a problem solver, a communicator, a collaborator, an innovator, globally aware, media savvy and information literate.

 Our artists and performers are celebrated in equal measure with our sportsmen and academics.
 The Junior School has been a frequent finalist and winner in the statewide Wakakirri story dance competition and also boasts the award-winning Cantores boys’ choir.
-The Senior College stages biannual musical and major drama productions, each produced to a professional standard.
+The Senior College stages musical and major drama productions, each produced to a professional standard.
 Participation by students in the musical life of the College is strongly encouraged, not least for the beneficial effect on other academic outcomes.